Md-Golam-Sarowar/Uber-Taxi-transportation-system/README.md

 # Uber-Taxi-transportation-system
 Overall functionalities of this project has been demonstrated in the following pic.
-Moreover, this project has been implemented using C++ stl mechanisms like MAP, VECTOR, ARRAY, FILE etc.
+Moreover, This project has been implemented using C++ stl mechanisms like MAP, VECTOR, ARRAY, FILE etc.

-<br>isit different places</br>
+<br>visit different places</br>
-<br>earching and visiting famous places.</br>
+<br>searching and visiting famous places.</br>
-<br>nowing fare and cost to visit any particular place.</br>
+<br>knowing fare and cost to visit any particular place.</br>
-<br>how available taxis and their fare to visit a place.</br>
+<br>show available taxis and their fare to visit a place.</br>
-<br>howing the visited places by any person.</br>
+<br>showing the visited places by any person.</br>